 Created in support of Healthy Families BC, the province’s primary prevention strategy, the BC Community Health Data website provides a complementary collection of three community health data tools for the province of British Columbia:

-Community Health Profiles provide a standard community health data set for the province.
+Municipality Health Profiles provide a set of community health data for the province.

 Community Health Database provides an interactive platform to explore health topics of interest.